devyn/Dr2/SPEC.md

 ### Pointer

+- *This is going in next, as it is right now.*

 Sometimes it is desirable to send  an object which must be accessed on the server.
 The  pointer type `p` allows you to send  a pointer to the client, which  can then  give you  that pointer as  the receiver  of a